 \subsection{Orientation based on local consistency}

-The main idea of local consistency-based approaches is to pass the known orientations to their neighbors.
-The seminal work in~\cite{DBLP:conf/siggraph/HoppeDDMS92} sets up a minimum spanning tree based on the similarity of adjacent normals and introduces a propagation strategy according to the tree edges.
-However, sharp features and noise may cause wrong local propagation.
-In addition, local errors may be propagated to large scales, causing the severe degeneration of performance.
-Although several improved approaches have been reported~\cite{2003Piecewise, DBLP:conf/vmv/KonigG09}, the robustness is still unsatisfactory for varying inputs.
-Some methods model orientation as a global optimization problem.
-Metzer et al.~\cite{DBLP:journals/vc/WangYC12} combine Dirichlet energy and coupled-orthogonality deviation to ensure that the normals are consistent with the adjacent points and perpendicular to the surface.
-The optimization model is transformed into a standard eigenvalue problem.
-Schertler et al.~\cite{DBLP:journals/cgf/SchertlerSG17} formulate normal propagation as a graph-based energy minimization problem and solve it by quadratic pseudo-boolean optimization (QPBO)~\cite{1991Network}.
-However, the objective function is still dominated by local consistency items.
-Therefore, local errors may still be propagated.
-Moreover, these approaches may fail when point clouds with multiple connected components or nested surfaces are directly inputted.
+The main idea of local consistency-based approaches is to propagate the known orientations to neighboring points.
+The seminal work in~\cite{DBLP:conf/siggraph/HoppeDDMS92} constructs a minimum spanning tree (MST) based on the similarity between adjacent normals and propagates the orientations along the tree.
+However, noise and sharp features may cause incorrect propagation paths.
+In addition, local errors may be propagated to larger areas and cause severe degradation of the performance.
+Although several improved flip criterion methods have been proposed~\citep{2003Piecewise, DBLP:conf/vmv/KonigG09}, their robustness is still unsatisfactory for varying inputs.
+Some methods formulate orientation as a global optimization problem instead. \cite{DBLP:journals/vc/WangYC12} minimize a combination of the Dirichlet energy and the coupled-orthogonality deviation to ensure that the normals are consistent with the adjacent points and perpendicular to the surface. \cite{DBLP:journals/cgf/SchertlerSG17} formulate normal propagation as a graph-based energy minimization problem and solve it by quadratic pseudo-Boolean optimization (QPBO)~\citep{1991Network}. \cite{DBLP:journals/cgf/JakobBG19} propose a parallel greedy solver on the GPU for graph-based minimization.
+The objective functions of these methods are still dominated by local consistency items.
+When inconsistent orientation occurs in a region, the energy function only increases near the region boundary.
+Thus, local errors may still cause large-scale inconsistent orientation due to the lack of global supervision.
+Moreover, these approaches may fail when orienting point clouds with multiple connected components or nested structures.